Eugene, Oregon: Bus

 Lane Transit District (LTD), a public transportation agency formed in 1970, covers 240 sqmi of Lane County, including Creswell, Cottage Grove, Junction City, Veneta, and Blue River.
 Operating more than 90 buses during peak hours, LTD carries riders on 3.7 million trips every year.
 LTD also operates a bus rapid transit line that runs between Eugene and Springfield—Emerald Express (EmX)—much of which runs in its own lane, with stations providing for off-board fare payment.
 LTD's main terminus in Eugene is at the Eugene Station.
 LTD also offers paratransit.

 Greyhound Lines provides service between Los Angeles and Portland on the I-5 corridor.
+Pacific Crest Bus Lines provide scheduled intercity services to Bend, Medford, and Florence.

 Cycling

 Cycling is popular in Eugene and many people commute via bicycle.
 Summertime events and festivals frequently have valet bicycle parking corrals that are often filled to capacity by three hundred or more bikes.
 Many people commute to work by bicycle every month of the year.
 PeaceHealth Rides, a bike share system formerly operated by Uber subsidiary JUMP, and currently operated by non-profit Cascadia Mobility, offers 300 city-owned bicycles available to the public for a small fee.
 Bike trails take commuting and recreational bikers along the Willamette River past a scenic rose garden, along Amazon Creek, through the downtown, and through the University of Oregon campus.
 Eugene is close to many popular mountain bike trails, and Disciples of Dirt is the local mountain bike club that organizes group rides and promotes trail stewardship.

 The North Bank Bike Path is a popular trail for cyclists.

 In 2009, the League of American Bicyclists cited Eugene as 1 of 10 "Gold-level" cities in the U.S. because of its "remarkable commitments to bicycling."
 In 2010, Bicycling magazine named Eugene the 5th most bike-friendly city in America.
 The U.S. Census Bureau's annual American Community Survey reported that Eugene had a bicycle commuting mode share of 7.3% in 2011, the fifth highest percentage nationwide among U.S. cities with 65,000 people or more, and 13 times higher than the national average of 0.56%.